POTS Flare-Up: Triggers, Symptoms, & How to Cope

 - Notes or symptom logs from your tracking app or journal

-How the Human health’s app can help you manage POTS flare-ups
+How the Human health app can help you manage POTS flare-ups

 With practitioner-ready summaries, you arrive at appointments prepared.
 This makes it easier for your doctor to see the full picture.
 Tracking habits like hydration, salt intake, or compression wear also gives you clarity on what supports you best, so you can focus energy where it matters most.

-Just as your flare toolkit helps you get through the tough moments, Human Health gives you a long-term support system.
+Just as your flare toolkit helps you get through the tough moments, the Human Health app gives you a long-term support system.
 It helps you move from feeling reactive to feeling more in control.

 Frequently Asked Questions: